B. J. McLeod: Team owner career

 McLeod started a driver development program, known as B. J. McLeod Motorsports, running late model and K&N Pro Series East events, and fielded rides for drivers like Matt Tifft and Scott Heckert.
 In 2014, McLeod partnered with Tommy Regan to field a Truck Series team, the No. 45, for Regan at Iowa Speedway; despite initially having to qualify faster than two other trucks to qualify, Wauters Motorsports and the start and park ride of MB Motorsports withdrew, guaranteeing the No. 45 a spot in the race.
 Regan finished last after ignition problems on lap one.

 The team made its NASCAR Xfinity Series debut at Daytona in 2016, fielding two cars: the No. 78 and No. 99 Fords.
-McLeod ran the full season in the 78 and ran the 99 part-time with drivers like Todd Peck, Stanton Barrett and Jeff Green.
+McLeod ran the full season in the 78 and ran the 99 part-time with drivers like Todd Peck, Stanton Barrett, and Jeff Green.
 He also ran a third part-time team, the No. 15, in an alliance with Rick Ware Racing, with Peck driving most of the races.

 In 2017, McLeod expanded to two full-time teams; originally the plan was for McLeod to drive the 78 and for Jeff Green to drive the 8 car.
 The team also entered a 99 car with last year's owner points; however, the team is operated by SS-Green Light Racing.
 McLeod took the first two races of the season off to put Clint King in the car.
 Later in the season, at Talladega, Green led the team's first laps and scored its first top ten finish.
 Green, however, would only drive one more race for the team, as McLeod slotted to the 8 car and a rotation of drivers including Tommy Joe Martins, Jordan Anderson, Angela Ruch, Stephen Young, Josh Bilicki, John Graham and Jennifer Jo Cobb drove the 78.

-On October 23, 2020, McLeod and Matt Tifft purchased Archie St. Hilare's half of Go Fas Racing's charter.
-McLeod, Tifft, and Joe Falk will use the charter full-time in 2021 while Go Fas Racing will scale down to a part-time schedule.
-B.J.
-McLeod Motorsports will continue operating at the Xfinity level.
+On October 23, 2020, McLeod and Matt Tifft purchased Archie St. Hilare's half of Go Fas Racing's charter and formed Live Fast Motorsports.
+McLeod and Tifft used the charter full-time from 2021 until they sold it to Spire Motorsports at the end of the 2023 season.
+B. J. McLeod Motorsports will continue operating at the Xfinity level.

+For the 2024 season, McLeod attempted to run the 2024 Daytona 500, but failed to make the race after finishing fourteenth in Duel 2 of the 2024 Bluegreen Vacations Duels.
+He ran a total of five races with LFM and two with MBM Motorsports in 2024 and finished 51st in the drivers' points standings.
+On December 19, LFM announced the team will run all six superspeedway races and the Coca-Cola 600 in 2025.

+During the 2025 season, McLeod failed to qualify for the 2025 Daytona 500.
+On March 3, the team announced that Katherine Legge will drive the No. 78 car in her Cup Series debut at Phoenix.